 While it’s valuable to acknowledge your child’s feelings, there are moments when validation isn’t the immediate priority—particularly when safety is at stake.

 Imagine this scenario: Your children are fighting, and one pulls the other’s hair and drags them to the ground.
-In situations like these, your primary focus should be on ensuring safety, setting clear boundaries, and intervening with firm, decisive action.
+In situations like these, your primary focus is ensuring safety, setting clear boundaries, and intervening with clear, decisive action.

 This might look like: